TheBaljitSingh/portfolio/README.md

-# portfolio-website
+# Personal portfolio
-This is a my  portfolio website. here you know about me and my information this website is created with html css and javascript(jquery) Thank you for visiting to my profile
+This is my portfolio website.
+Here you will learn about me and my information.
+This website was created with HTML, CSS, and Javascript (jquery).
+Thank you for visiting my profile.

+# Sections
+- Home
+- About
+- Services
+- Skills
+- Teams
+- Contact me

+# Demo
+Check out the website: https://thebaljitsingh.github.io/portfolio/

+# Tools Used